-All measurements were performed using the NetForecast UMapSM service delivery platform shown in Figure 4.
+All measurements were performed using the NetForecast UMapSM service delivery platform.
 The UMap system is enabled by measurement and reporting software embedded into customized, fully-featured, wireless home routers supplied and supported by NetForecast.
 Once installed, the routers register with the NetForecast UMap management and reporting system.